w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-If the long description is published within an html element, such as a div, on the same page as the image, the `longdesc` value can simply contain a fragment identifier (“hash link”) to the long description.
+If the long description is published within an HTML element on the same page as the image, the `longdesc` value can simply contain a fragment identifier (“hash link”) to the element containing the long description.
+This fragment identifier consists of an `#` and the value of the `id` attribute of the longdescription element.

 {::nomarkdown}
 <%= code_start %>